Kate Parsons

 heritage interpretation / exhibition

-Featured project: Entertaining Swindon
+Museum commission: Entertaining Swindon

 Commission to produce an Art's Council England funded exhibition on the history of local performing arts at Swindon Musuem & Art Gallery.
 Working alone, with support from the team, I used archival research and community engagement to create the narrative and design the exhibition.